<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://robertdelanghe.dev/blog/the-hard-part-of-agentic-development"/>
+<link href="https://robertdelanghe.dev/blog/resume-pipeline-google-docs-incident"/>

 <updated>2026-06-22T00:00:00.000Z</updated>